tthorntone/AdNauseam-Wiki/Prevent-WebRTC-from-leaking-local-IP-address.md

 ##### Firefox

+With Firefox, it's not possible to prevent local IP addresses leakage without completely disabling WebRTC -- this is what uBlock Origin does.

 WebRTC is required for Firefox Hello to work properly.
 Thus Firefox Hello won't work if you enable this setting.

 #### See also